 Family Life & Culture

 The strength of our nation ultimately depends upon the strength of our families and communities.
-I have worked in Congress to uphold the rights and dignity of the most vulnerable in our society, to protect our first freedom of religious liberty, and to encourage families who are making a commitment to their children and their communities.
+I have worked in Congress to uphold the rights and dignity of the most vulnerable in our society, to protect our first freedom of religious liberty, and to encourage families who are making a commitment to their children and communities.

 We live in a socially fractured time.
 Many people feel alone, isolated from any shared endeavor, and alienated from society.
 America’s vibrant diversity is fading in the face of cultural chaos.
 More and more is expected of government, which can never adequately substitute a caring community, where the inherent dignity of every person is protected.